Paul E. Harney

+Early life and art studies

-Paul Harney was born on October 21, 1850, in New Orleans, the son of Paul and Susan Ferris Harney.
-They moved to St. Louis when he was very young.
-He was an early student of artist Alban Jasper Conant, a painter of Abraham Lincoln, and later studied art at the National Academy in New York and the Royal Academy in Munich under Barth and Lindenschmit.
+Paul Edward Harney Jr. was born on October 21, 1850, in New Orleans, the son of Paul and Susan Ferris Harney.
+The family moved to St. Louis when he was very young.
+Harney was an early student of artist Alban Jasper Conant, a painter of Abraham Lincoln, and also of James Reeve Stuart, an itinerant Southern aristocratic portrait artist.
+He also studied art at the National Academy of Design in New York City, 1871-1872, and 1874-1876 at the Royal Bavarian Academy of Fine Arts, Munich in Munich, under Barth and Lindenschmit.